KWard94/Trivia-Game/README.md

 - One major issue I ran into was that I wanted to write more DRY code by using a for loop to populate my questions, but I was not able to get it working.
 Instead I chose to hard code some processes, in order to ensure proper functionality.

+- I had some difficulty with deploying my page, as the spacing and styling changed slightly from my live server.
+Initially my image also did not show up on the deployed game, but it did on the live server.

 ### What I learned: